nsmirosh/Nippy/README.md

 ## roadmap
 - [x] Write up a rough draft for the app
-- [] Write up tests for creating and sorting shapes
+- [ ] Write up tests for creating and sorting shapes
-- [] create the rest of the stuff
+- [ ] create the rest of the stuff
-- [ ] Contact the media